-Root Rot Treatment: How to Save Your Dying Plant in 7 Simple Steps | gardeningtoolsgarden
+Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 I’ll never forget the smell.
 That sour, rotten-egg stench rising from my favorite Golden Pothos as I lifted it from its pot.
-My stomach dropped when I saw the roots—black, mushy, falling apart in my hands.
+My stomach dropped when I saw the roots — black, mushy, falling apart in my hands.

 If you’re reading this, you probably know that feeling.
 The panic of realizing your plant might be dying.
 The confusion of not knowing if you can save it.